Ayoobe/TP_PHP/README.md

 - **Cart Management:** Users can manage their cart, view selected events, and proceed with the reservation process.

 ### For Admins:
-- **Analytics:** Admins can view analytics and insights related to event reservations, user activities, etc.
+- **Event Management:** Admins can view add new events to the database (including their names and descirpiton ) and delete existing ones.
+- **Order Management:** Admins can see orders that user's have confirmed and set the payment status for these orders.
 - **User Management:** Admins can manage user accounts, including creating, updating, and deleting user accounts.
-- **Admin Account Management:** Admins have access to manage other admin accounts, including permissions and roles.
+- **Admin Account Management:** Admins have access to manage by adding and deleting other admin accounts.

 ## Technologies Used
 - PHP: Backend development